FarmDyn/documentation/docs/methodology/introduction.md

 of the tool and the layout of the template model, with detail on the different modules, such as the herd, cropping, fertilization or investment module.
-The third section discusses the dynamic examination of the modelling approach, followed in section four by a discussion of the stochastic version and how different types of risk behaviour can be integrated.
+The third section discusses the dynamic examination of the modeling approach, followed in section four by a discussion of the stochastic version and how different types of risk behaviour can be integrated.
 Section five describes the different GHG indicators and the calculation of Marginal Abatement Curves (MAC).
 The following sections